ylwen96/fragments-frontend/README.md

 Introducing a cutting-edge cloud-based microservice meticulously designed to cater to the needs of both companies and users seeking a robust system for efficient fragment data management.
 This sophisticated service empowers users with the essential functionalities of creating, reading, updating, and deleting fragments, thereby facilitating a comprehensive approach to handling fragmented data.

-All of the data are stored and secured by AWS s3.
-The user pool are protected by AWS Cognito.
-And the service is deployed in AWS cloud.
+All of the data are stored and secured by AWS S3.
+The user pool is protected by AWS Cognito.
+The service is deployed in the AWS cloud.

 ## Fragment supported type